HalimaBouzidi/HalimaBouzidi.github.io/_pages/services.md

 #### Reviewer of Journals

-- IEEE Transactions on Pattern Analysis and Machine Intelligence
+- IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI)
 - ACM Transactions on Computer Systems (TOCS)
 - ACM Transactions on Embedded Computing Systems (TECS)
 - IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems (TCAD)